EAOHP Policy Event

 International Labour Organization, Geneva

 This event aims at sharing knowledge, experiences and good practices in regulation and policy initiatives.
-Sharing of experiences and lessons learned on how these initiatives have worked in practice will promote evidence-based policymaking:
+Participants will:

 • Present specific legislation and policies related to psychosocial risk management and mental health at work across countries and discuss learnings from their implementation.